GoogleCloudPlatform/hadoop-discovery-tool/README.md

 8. Kafka Metrics
 9. Yarn application metrics

-**The more integrated Edge/worker node on which the tool is being run with the rest of the cluster wrt HDFS, Kafla, API calls, the better would the be the data collection and result set**
+**The more integrated Edge/worker node on which the tool is being run with the rest of the cluster wrt HDFS, Kafka and API calls, the better would be the data collection and result set**

 **Ensure that in case of SSL communications, the worker/edge node has SSL access to Cloudera Manager URL ports**

 **It is recommended that you run the bash script and the tool with a sudo equivalent user to avoid permission issues**

-**It is recommended that you use an admin equivalent user to connect to Cloudera Admin portal to avoid authorization issues during API calls**
+**It is recommended that you use an admin equivalent user to connect to the Cloudera Admin portal to avoid authorization issues during API calls**

 ## 2 .Tool Functionality